 One card to rule them all?
 Introducing new fare collection technology

 In 2015, CityLab heralded the imminent arrival of new fare collection technology in the U.S., declaring “Coming Soon to America: One Card for All Transit” (Spector 2015).The headline of the article, by Julian Spector, seemed to inspire several near-facsimiles published between 2015 and 2020 (fig. 1).
 Each headline conjured an imaginary future where transit payment would only require a single form of fare payment media.
-In the CityLab article, Spector extrospective, pointing to the leaps in transit ticketing technology that have taken hold in other parts of the world.
+In the CityLab article, Spector highlights the extrospective nature of urban technological change, pointing to the leaps in transit ticketing technology that have taken hold in other parts of the world.
 One example, Transport for London’s (TfL) OysterCard, integrates payment for dozens of public and private transit services across the metro, allowing riders to pay for downtown buses and suburban rail lines with a single “tap” of a smartcard.

 For Spector and subsequent journalists, an integrated ticketing system like TfL’s promises convenience, alleviating the mental burden of carrying exact change, as well as providing sophisticated data for transit agencies, with the caveat that this technology must reach a certain economy of scale to be useful (Spector 2015).
 The emergence of this discourse in the U.S. is contemporaneous with the increased reliance by public transit agencies on fare collection revenue for operations funding (FTA 2019, APTA 2019).
 In this thesis, I will explore why new technologies of fare collection have been implemented by transit agencies in the U.S. I argue that they serve as a mobility fix for transit agencies looking to streamline and secure this increasingly important revenue stream, while allowing for further integration between public transit and heavily-capitalized private mobility firms.